inno-devops-labs/F23-core-course-labs/app_js/README.md

 To run the project, you need to install the dependencies.
 To do this, run the following command:

-> `npm install -D jsdom` > `npm install --save-dev @testing-library/svelte`
+- `npm install -D jsdom`
+- `npm install --save-dev @testing-library/svelte`
+- `npm install svelte svelte-loader axios moment`
+- `npm install moment-timezone`
-> `npm install svelte svelte-loader axios moment` > `npm install @babel/core @babel/preset-env jest babel-jest svelte-jester -D` > `npm install moment-timezone`
+- `npm install @babel/core @babel/preset-env jest babel-jest svelte-jester -D`

-> After it you can run the project in development mode, run the following command:
+After it you can run the project in development mode, run the following command:

 > `npm run dev`

 ### Compiles and minifies for production